Getting Started as a Paid Medical Writer is Easier than It’s Ever Been

 - writing (sounds like it should be obvious but many docs don’t write well and need the practice to get better.
 I did.)

-- getting picked up on sites that showcased my writing for me (and helped to market me as a thought leader)
+- getting picked up on sites that showcased my writing for me (and helped to market me as a thought leader).
+SoMeDocs does that for thought leaders!

 - networking to pick up on opportunities